anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2.1.2"></a>
 #### 3.2.1.2 Virtual Compute
-A virtual machine or a container/pod capable of hosting the application components of workloads (VNFs/CNFs) of the Tenant.
-A virtual compute therefore requires a tenant execution context and, since it will need to communicate with other communication partners, it is assumed that the networks have been provisioned in advance.
+A virtual machine or a container/pod capable of hosting the application components of workloads (VNFs/CNFs) of the tenant.
+A virtual compute therefore requires a tenant context and, since it will need to communicate with other communication partners, it is assumed that the networks have been provisioned in advance.

 _**Example**: a virtual compute descriptor as defined in TOSCA Simple Profile for NFV._